zostay/RakuWAPI/README.md

   <tr>
     <td><code>SERVER_PROTOCOL</code></td>
     <td><code>Str:D where *.chars > 0</code></td>
     <td>This is the server protocol sent by the client.
-Typically set to "HTTP/1.1" or a similar value.</td>
+It MAY be set to "HTTP/1.0" or "HTTP/1.1" or "HTTP/2" or "WebSocket/13" or a similar value.</td>
   </tr>
   <tr>
     <td><code>CONTENT_LENGTH</code></td>